 How likely you are to make a claim and what risk group an insurer places you in determines the cost of your car insurance.
 These are just some of the many factors which affect car insurance prices.
 To find out how much you’ll be paying, get quotes from multiple insurers to find the cheapest car insurance with the coverage you need.

 - Male or female.
 Males are statistically at higher risk of accidents, which is why women often pay less for car insurance than men.

 - Your age.
 If you are under 25 years of age, you will pay more for car insurance.
 Once you turn 26, you can start getting cheaper insurance with lower premiums.

 - Where you park the car.
 If your accommodation comes with undercover car parking, you can often pay less for car insurance than someone who has to park on the street.

 - How much you drive.
 If you drive long distances every day, you will usually have to pay more for car insurance than someone who only drives short distances or not very often.

 - Your driving record.
 Safe drivers, who don’t have a history of car accidents, are often able to pay less for car insurance.

 - Where you are staying.
-If you live in a safe neighbourhood, you can often get lower prices than someone who lives in an area with a higher crime rate.
+If you live in a safe neighborhood, you can often get lower prices than someone who lives in an area with a higher crime rate.